-A minimum 6-week period of public consultation is proposed, commencing in October 2025 on the consultation draft of the Shrewsbury Town Centre Design Code.
+A minimum six week period of public consultation is proposed, likely commencing in October 2025, on the consultation draft of the Design of New Dwellings SPD.

-It is envisaged that any issues relating to equality, social inclusion, and health considerations that are raised during the consultation will be reviewed at the end of the consultation process and the draft design code amended accordingly as necessary.
+It is envisaged that any issues relating to equality, social inclusion, and health considerations that are raised during the consultation will be reviewed at the end of the consultation process and the draft SPD amended accordingly as necessary.

-Further ESHIA would be carried out on the final draft of this Design Code informed by the proposed public consultation, which would in due course be brought back to Cabinet.
-This will enable the Council to factor in feedback from people in the Protected Characteristic groupings and our additional groupings, and feedback in regard to health and well being impacts, alongside any received in regard to environmental and economic well being impacts, across all groupings in the community.
-The follow up ESHIAs will also record where responses may have been low from people in particular groupings, warranting further ongoing engagement.
+A further ESHIA would be carried out on the final draft SPD, informed by the proposed public consultations, enabling the Council to factor in feedback from people in the Protected Characteristic groupings and our additional groupings, and feedback in regard to health and well-being impacts, alongside any received in regard to environmental and economic well-being impacts, across all groupings in the community.
+The follow up ESHIA will also record where responses may have been low from people in particular groupings, warranting further ongoing engagement

-The Council will draw upon the learning from design schemes across our market towns in Shropshire, which include the Heritage Action Zone (HAZ) scheme in Oswestry, that promotes and endorses excellent quality design and place shaping at the heart of regeneration schemes.
-This in turn leads to improved physical access, sense of place around towns by people in Protected Characteristic groupings and those we may describe as vulnerable.
+The Council will draw upon the learning from pedestrianisation efforts in market towns in Shropshire, which are building upon Covid-19 measures that led to improved physical access around towns by people in Protected Characteristic groupings and those we may describe as vulnerable.
 The Council will also draw upon strategic policy around public transport infrastructure including Active Travel, and best alignment with economic growth strategy development and with implementation of cultural and leisure strategy actions.
-These strategies all very much include efforts to promote social inclusion and in so doing achieve equality of opportunity for people in Protected Characteristic groupings to safely access economic, leisure and cultural opportunities in market towns
+These strategies all very much include efforts to promote social inclusion and in so doing achieve equality of opportunity for people in Protected Characteristic groupings to safely access economic, leisure and cultural opportunities in market towns.